Personal Loan vs Credit Card: which one should I choose?

 Cons

-May have establishment fees
+- May include establishment fees

 Credit cards